espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

   <img src="../../media/tutorials/debug/disassembly_view.png" alt="Disassembly view" height="500">
 </p>

-# Watchpoints (data breakpoints)
+# Watchpoints (Data Breakpoints)

 You can set breakpoint on variable read, change or access by right clicking the variable in the debug session Variables view and click on `Break on Value Read`, `Break on Value Write` and `Break on Value Change`.
-See [ESP-IDF Breakpoints and watchpoints available](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#breakpoints-and-watchpoints-available) for more information.
+See [ESP-IDF breakpoints and watchpoints available](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#breakpoints-and-watchpoints-available) for more information.

 <p>
   <img src="../../media/tutorials/debug/break_on_variable.png" alt="Break on value" height="500">